-In the case of the 'P' scripts, the second mark is treated in the same way as in Parts IB and II: i.e. the script is marked independently, and if the two marks differ then they are reconciled in accordance with the procedure described under "Reconciliation" below.)
+In the case of the 'P' scripts, the second mark is treated in the same way as in Parts IB and II: i.e. the script is marked independently, and if the two marks differ then they are reconciled in accordance with the procedure described under "Reconciliation" below.

 In the case of 'C' scripts, the purpose of the second marking is only to assess whether the first marker has applied appropriate standards generally.
 So differences between the markers are used only as a basis for a discussion at the reconciliation meeting about whether the first marker's marks need to be scaled across the board.
 Whether to apply such a rescaling is decided by the Part IA Board of Examiners.
+This decision may also take into account the statistics concerning mark distributions across different papers.